 What changed in 2025

-- Teams are no longer debating only storage engines; they are redesigning the operating model of the platform.
+- Teams are no longer debating storage engines alone; they are redesigning the platform operating model.

-- Growth of data products increased demand for self-service and also raised the cost of weak governance.
+- The growth of data products increased demand for self-service and made weak governance more expensive.

-- Data platform economics (FinOps for data) became a first-class architectural constraint alongside latency and reliability.
+- Data-platform economics, including FinOps, became an architectural constraint alongside latency and reliability.

 Related chapter